A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Discussion

 \section{Discussion}

 Performant and correct sensitivity analysis is crucial to many applications of differential equation models.
-Here we analyzed both the performance and generalizability of the two approaches.
-Our results show a strong performance advantage for automatic differentiation based discrete sensitivity analysis for forward-mode sensitivity analysis, and an advantage in adjoint sensitivity analysis for sufficiently small systems.
-Performance profiling shows that the limiting factor to the continuous sensitivity analysis approach is the Jacobian-vector calculation in the sensitivity ODEs, while AD approaches can remove this issue entirely.
-Notably, reverse-mode automatic differentiation did not perform or scale well in these benchmarks.
-The implementations have been generally optimized for the usage in machine learning models and more work will need to be done for them to show performance advantages in the context of a solver for stiff ODEs.
+Here we analyzed both the performance and generalizability of the full Cartesian product of approaches.
+Our results show a strong performance advantage for automatic differentiation based discrete sensitivity analysis for forward-mode sensitivity analysis on sufficiently small systems, and an advantage for continuous adjoint sensitivity analysis for sufficiently large systems.
+Notably, pure tape-based reverse-mode automatic differentiation did not perform or scale well in these benchmarks.
+The implementations have been generally optimized for the usage in machine learning models which make extensive use of large linear algebra like matrix multiplications, which decrease the size of the tape with respect to the amount of work performed.
+Since differential equations tend to be defined by nonlinear functions with scalar operations, the tape handling to work ratio thus decreases and is no longer competitive with other forms of derivative calculations.
+This technical detail affects common frameworks such as ReverseDiff.jl, PyTorch \cite{NEURIPS2019_9015}, and TensorFlow Eager \cite{agrawal2019tensorflow}, which leads to the recommendation of CASA for most frameworks.
+In addition, some frameworks, such as Jax \cite{jax2018github}, cannot JIT optimize the non-static computation graphs of a full ODE solver, which further leads to performance improvements of CASA in current reverse-mode implementations.
+Future work should investigate adjoint DSAAD with approaches which allow for low overhead compilation of the reverse path, such as that of Zygote \cite{innes_dont_2018}, for which the static handling of control flow may be what is needed for this application.